kanuu-io/feedback/README.md

-# feedback
+# Kanuu Feedback
-A place to collect all our feedback and feature requests.
+A place to collect all our feedback and feature requests for the Kanuu application and API.